TheodoraNell/Stock-Analysis/README.md

 # VBA Stock Analysis

-## Overview
+## OVERVIEW
 Performing analysis with VBA on daily stock market data for 2017 and 2018

 ### Purpose
-The purpose of this analysis is to compare the overall performance of array of stocks in the green power sector for each year.
-A refactored code is then compared to the original in regard to function, return time, and application to a larger dataset with more stocks.
+The purpose of this analysis is to compare the performance of array of stocks in the green power industry for each year by looking at the total daily volume and return.
+It also explores two different scripts for pulling the data and weighs the advantages/disadvantages between the refactored script and the original.

-## Method
+## METHOD
 The original dataset contains spreadsheets for each year (2017,2018) with data for the same 12 stock tickers.
 Each sheet contains a row for almost every day of the year for every stock ticker.
 Therefore, the goal is to create a VBA macro to loop through all the rows and pull the relevent data into a new sheet ("All Stocks Analysis") showing the total volume and the overall return for each stock, each year.

 An initial step is to initialize an array to represpent the 12 stock ticker names.
 This array is used to assign the data in each row to the correct ticker and return it to the correct column in the analysis sheet.